-Rapidly evolving technology has put more power in the hands of the modern-day customer.
-Today, customers can express their dissatisfaction through traditional means such as phone, as well as digital channels such as email, social media, mobile applications, live chat and online websites.
+Rapidly evolving technology has put more power in the hands of modern-day customers.
+Today, customers can express their dissatisfaction through traditional means such as phones, as well as digital channels such as email, social media, mobile applications, live chat, and online websites.
 In such a scenario, it becomes vital to resolve customer complaints or face the threat of losing to competition.

 Consequently, companies are strengthening their customer care centers and using their best resources for handling complaints effectively.
 The burning question, though, is how do businesses turn a disgruntled customer into a happy one?
 Though each complaint comes with unique challenges and opportunities, you can resolve them by following the golden rules listed below.

 Draw a strategy map for customer complaint handling.
 It should be the company policy to welcome all complaints (which could be useful feedback for your sales and R&D teams) from all corners.
 A fraction of customers actually call to complain about a product or service; others just stop using the company’s products.
 Consider it not as a personal attack on the company’s brand, but an opportunity to assure the customer of his or her choice to use the product and grow that trust.

 Remember that the customer is spending valuable time, money, and effort in communicating the problem, and the company must be grateful for that.
 The strategy should include training of customer service representatives, and complaint handling must be accorded high priority.